Being the centre of the state, there is a lot going on year round as well as a lot to see and do.

 Situated in the mid west of the state, Orange enjoys four seasons, with snowfalls in winter, a green spring, sunny summer and colourful autumn and is an attractive city with wide streets and numerous parks.

-The first gold in Australia was found near here at the Ophir Goldfields.
-There are some nice art galleries worth exploring and attractions there include the bird and wildlife sanctuary at Mount Canabolis, an ancient volcano crater.
+In town, there are some nice art galleries worth exploring and nearby attractions include the bird and wildlife sanctuary at Mount Canabolis, the remants of an ancient volcano crater.

 Tamworth NSW